Jared Kushner

-Since leaving the White House, Kushner founded Affinity Partners, a private equity firm investing in Israeli and American companies expanding in the Middle East, Africa, and Asia.
-With funds derived from the Saudi government's sovereign wealth fund, among other sources, he describes it as an "investment corridor between Saudi Arabia and Israel", seen internationally as a "sign of warming ties between two historic rivals".

-During the 2016 Trump presidential campaign, Kushner helped develop and run Trump's digital media strategy.
-In 2017, he was named as a senior White House advisor, raising concerns about nepotism.
-He also stirred controversy for his conflicts of interest, as he continued to engage in business, even profiting on policy proposals that he himself pushed for within the administration.
-Kushner was unable to obtain Top Secret Security clearance until May 2018, when Trump reportedly intervened on his son-in-law's behalf.

 Early life and education

-Kushner was born in Livingston, New Jersey, to Seryl Kushner (née Stadtmauer) and Charles Kushner, a real-estate developer and convicted felon.
-His father was friends with Bill Clinton and Hillary Clinton occasionally attending dinners with them.
-Kushner also donated to Clinton campaign and endorsed him.
+Jared Corey Kushner was born on January 10, 1981, in Livingston, New Jersey, to Seryl (née Stadtmauer) and Charles Kushner, a real-estate developer and convicted felon.
+His father was friends with Bill and Hillary Clinton and attended several dinners with them.
+Morris Stadtmauer was Jared's maternal grandfather.
 His paternal grandparents, Reichel and Joseph Kushner, were Holocaust survivors who came to the U.S. in 1949 from Navahrudak, now in Belarus.
-During the Holocaust, Reichel led efforts to escape from the Navahrudak Ghetto by digging a tunnel, and later became a member of the Bielski partisans.
-Morris Stadtmauer was Jared's maternal grandfather.
+Reichel, described as the family's matriarch, led efforts during the Holocaust to escape from the Navahrudak ghetto by digging a tunnel.
+Later, she became a member of the Bielski partisans.

-Raised in a Modern Orthodox Jewish family, Kushner graduated from the Frisch School, a Modern Orthodox yeshiva high school, in 1999.
-He enrolled at Harvard University in 1999.
-According to journalist Daniel Golden, Kushner's father, whose foundation gives away millions of dollars a year to various charitable causes, made a donation of $2.5 million to the university in 1998, along with donations to several other universities, not long before Jared was admitted.
-Several sources quoted in the book subsequently disputed the accuracy of Golden’s reporting, characterizing the claims as “distorted” and “false.”
-At Harvard, Kushner was elected into the Fly Club, supported the campus Chabad house, and bought and sold real estate in Somerville, Massachusetts, as a vice president of Somerville Building Associates (a division of Kushner Companies), returning a profit of $20 million by its dissolution in 2005.
-Kushner graduated from Harvard with honors in 2003 with a Bachelor of Arts degree in government.
+Raised in a Modern Orthodox Jewish family, Kushner graduated from the Frisch School, a Modern Orthodox yeshiva high school, in 1999 and enrolled at Harvard University in the same year.
+According to journalist Daniel Golden, Kushner's father made a donation of $2.5 million to the university in 1998, not long before Jared was admitted.
+At Harvard, Kushner was elected into the Fly Club, supported the campus Chabad house led by Hirschy Zarchi, and bought and sold real estate in Somerville, Massachusetts, as a vice president of Somerville Building Associates (a division of Kushner Companies), returning a profit of $20 million by its dissolution in 2005.
+Kushner graduated from Harvard with honors in 2003, with a B.A. degree in government.